Ahmadun Yosi Herfanda: Literature

 Ahmadun has written poems, short stories, essays, and a novel.
-He has been published in newspapers, magazines and journals, and his work has been read on radio, television, and web sites: Horison, Kompas, Republika, Sinar Harapan, Suara Pembaruan, Basis, Ulumul Qur'an, Bahana (Brunei Darussalam), Indosiar (television, Indonesia), Deutsche Welle (radio, Germany), the journal Indonesia and the Malay World (London), Mastera, Poetry.com (USA), and Cybersastra.com.
+He has been published in newspapers, magazines and journals, and his work has been read on radio, television, and websites like Horison, Kompas, Republika, Sinar Harapan, Suara Pembaruan, Basis, Ulumul Qur'an, Bahana (Brunei), Indosiar (television, Indonesia), Deutsche Welle (radio, Germany), the journal Indonesia and the Malay World (London), Mastera, Poetry.com (USA), and Cybersastra.com.

 He often reads his poetry at many art events in Malaysia, Brunei Darussalam, Egypt, South Korea, United States of America, Singapore, and Indonesia.
-He also often invited to be speaker at national and international art forums (art events) in Indonesia, Malaysia, the United States and Egypt.

-Ahmadun has been invited to be a juror at numerous literary arts contests and festivals.
+He has also often been invited to be speaker at national and international art forums (art events) in Indonesia, Malaysia, the United States and Egypt.
+Ahmadun has also been invited to be a juror at numerous literary arts contests and festivals.

-Organizations

-Ahmadun has been active in many arts organizations:
+Ahmadun has been active in many arts organizations, including: